Safe and Reliable Vasectomy - Central Coast

 After the procedure you’re likely to experience some mild discomfort, swelling and bruising for a few days after the vasectomy.
 However, most men are able to return to work the day after their procedure (if they work behind a desk or counter).
 We do highly recommend that you avoid strenuous exercise for at least a week after the procedure to give your body time to heal.

 As vasectomy is considered a minor, safe procedure and complications after are rare.
 However, it’s important to note that all surgical procedures involve a degree of risk and minor infections and Post Vasectomy Pain Syndrome can occasionally occur.
-Your vasectomy doctor will discuss all of the possible risks and complications prior to having the procedure.
+Your vasectomy provider on the Central Coast will thoroughly discuss all potential risks before your procedure.

 You may feel some slight discomfort during the procedure but due to the local anaesthetic or IV sedation, most men experience minimal or no pain during their vasectomy.